tgothorp/Gotho.BlazorPdf/README.md

 >
 > Please read the following carefully as it may impact your ability to use this library.

-This library is a port of the `PdfViewer` Blazor component provided by the [Blazor Bootstrap]() component library which is licensed under the Apache 2.0 license.
+This library contains code from the `PdfViewer` Blazor component provided by the [Blazor Bootstrap]() component library which is licensed under the Apache 2.0 license.

 This means that this project is also required to use the Apache 2.0 license which different to MudBlazor's MIT license.
 This difference may have consequences as to your ability to use this library.